 Here are some of my favorites:

 Song of Songs is a book of the Bible that is 100% about marriage.
-Written by a young King Solomon about his marriage to a young maiden, it’s a celebration of the love and desire between a man and a woman.
+Written by a young King Solomon when he married a young maiden, it’s a celebration of the love and desire between a man and a woman.
 If you’ve never read it, I would encourage you to take a look.
 It’s beautiful.

 1. Kiss me and kiss me again, for your love is sweeter than wine. –Song of Songs 1:2